 Grapevines are tenacious plants with wide-spreading root systems and persistent growth.
-Transplanting grapevines that are mature would practically take a backhoe, and digging out an old grapevine will require back breaking labor with mixed results.
+Transplanting mature grapevines would practically take a backhoe, and digging out an old grapevine will require back breaking labor with mixed results.
 A better approach is to take cuttings and try rooting grapevines.
 Learning how to propagate grapevines from cuttings is not difficult and can preserve an old vine variety.
 New vines that are not heavily entrenched can be moved with some specific grapevine transplant info.

 Can You Transplant Grapevines?

+Relocating an old grapevine is not an easy undertaking.
+Grapevine roots are deep when compared to many other types of plants.
+They do not produce excessive roots, but the ones that they do grow extend deep into the earth.
 This can make transplanting grapevines very difficult, as you have to dig deep enough to capture the entire root system.
 In old vineyards, this is accomplished with a backhoe.
 In the home garden, however, manual digging and lots of sweat are the best method for transplanting grapevines.
 Therefore, smaller vines are preferable if the need to transplant arises.

 Grapevine Transplant Info

+If you must transplant a grapevine, move vines in fall or early spring, cutting back the vine to 8 inches (20.5 cm.) from the ground.
+Before you dig out an older grapevine to move it, excavate down around the perimeter of the main trunk out a distance of 8 inches (20.5 cm.) or more.
+This will help you find any peripheral roots and free them from the soil.
+Once you have the bulk of the outer grapevine roots excavated, dig down deeply in a trench around the vertical roots.
+You may need help to move the vine once it is excavated.
 Lay the roots on a large piece of burlap and wrap them in the material.
 Move the vine to a hole that is twice as wide as the roots.
 Loosen the soil at the bottom of the hole to the depth of the vertical roots.
 Water the vine frequently while it re-establishes.

 How to Propagate Grapevines